Dungeon® Magazine Celebrates Its 20th Anniversary

 To schedule an interview with James Jacobs or Erik Mona, please contact Joshua J. Frost, Advertising & Marketing Director for Paizo Publishing, at email@example.com.

 Paizo Publishing, LLC®, publishes special interest magazines and gaming products in the field of hobby gaming.
 Paizo also operates a full-line Internet game retail store at paizo.com.
 It is Paizo's goal for every magazine and every product to be an event that encourages new and experienced hobbyists and fans to become more excited about their interests.

 Paizo Publishing, LLC and the Paizo logo are registered trademarks of Paizo Publishing, LLC.
 All other trademarks are property of Wizards of the Coast, Inc. in the USA and other countries, and are used with permission.

-Eyes of the Ten,
+Gardens of the Moon,

 GM Demonmoose Iron Gods AP Green,